 • What are your top priorities?

 Create an incident response plan with well-defined steps you’ll take to minimize the impact of any issues.
+You’ll take steps to minimize the impact of any issues.

-2. Collect and Analyze Data from All Areas of Your AWS Environment:
+2. Collect and Analyze Data from all Areas of your AWS Environment

 Multiple Amazon services (and platforms) have different roles and specifications.
 Some might seem like a better fit for your needs, and some won’t.
 However, creating a monitoring plan that collects data from all areas of your AWS environment is essential.